lenincompres/DOM.js/README.md

 document.body.get("backgroundColor"); // same as before

 myElement.get("class");  // returns the class attribute of the element

+myElement.get("classes");  // returns the classes in the attribute of the element as an array

 myElement.get(); // returns the value (in the case of inputs) or the innerHTML